suryanshrai1/KIRA-AI-Chatbot/README.md

 ## 📄 License

-MIT License © 2025 — Made with 💙 by [YourName]
+MIT License © 2025 — Made with 💙 by Suryansh Rai

 ---